Read your own signals

 Looking at how early relationships shaped the protective patterns that show up now.
 Many dysregulated responses make sense once placed in the context of the attachment history that taught them, and co-regulation is part of how they soften.

-When stress or trauma has not been fully processed, the body often keeps score.
+When stress or trauma has not been fully processed, some people notice it can show up in the body.
 We stabilize and resource the system before any deeper processing, and never faster than it can hold.
-See trauma therapy.
+Seetrauma therapy.

 Who offers this